 The Active Studio

 The Active Studio features a king-size bed with a mini workstation, Samsung flat screen Smart TV, bluetooth speaker and alarm clock, and a walk-in rain shower.
 As its name suggests, what makes it special is its fitness component of an in-room exercise bike machine as well as yoga mat, medicine ball, and handheld weights.
 Please do note that I was welcomed by Ann Siang House as a guest.
 That said, I was curating digital content for them hence why the staff have removed said exercise equipment for the ease of shooting.
+Additionally, the Pegaga Asian Superfood is only available in the Wellbeing Suite.
 See below photo from their official website for reference.

 What’s Around the Area?